PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub Atom review.md

 Command palette: good idea to highlight searched terms, but on light theme, I get light gray highlight, nearly unreadable on very light gray background...

+Bug: column selection doesn't skip wrapped part of lines.
+Ie. if lines are wrapped, and if we extend a column selection beyond a wrapped line, the wrapped part is also taking the selection.

 Minor quibble: title and closing cross in inactive tabs are one or two pixels too low (one pixel lower than the active tab, at least).
 It "hurts" my sense of tidiness... :-)

 ## Installed packages